Skip to content

 To understand whether there is a proper transition from one screen to the other.
 The review also ensures that the instructional flow from one segment to another has a logical semblance without any disconnect.

 To summarize, an instructional design review enables detection of quality problems during the development phase itself and thereby saves valuable time.
 It helps maintain the desired quality consistently throughout the eLearning program.
-Finally, it is a good practice for the instructional designers to have their storyboard reviewed by their peers or their functional head.
+For instructional designers, particularly those involved in an instructional design program, having their storyboards reviewed by peers or functional heads is a best practice to ensure excellence.

 nstructional Design 101: A Handy Reference Guide to eLearning Designers